tarynpratt/tarynpivots.com/content/post/migrating-40tb-sql-server-database.md

 Ideally, this was going to be as simple as kicking off the LINQPad script, and letting it run in the background looping through all the tables.
 I thought I wouldn’t have to worry about it, but things are never really that easy.

 I started the migration in Colorado, on January 14, 2019 (yes, I know the exact date).
 Pulling millions of rows of data from spinny drives, and then inserting it back into new tables on those same spinny drives was slow.
-By day 2,
- <a href="https://twitter.com/tarynpivots/status/1085225095168065536" target="_blank">knew this was going to be painful</a>.
+By day 2, [knew this was going to be painful](https://twitter.com/tarynpivots/status/1085225095168065536).
 My original plan was to run the migration in Colorado first, then in New York.
 However, once I saw how slow each table was taking, I decided to run them simultaneously.
 About a week later, I kicked off the New York data migration.

 ## Data Migration Issues